 For the Best Prices, Know When To Buy a New Car

 Remember, knowing when to buy a car is everything.
 Use timing to your advantage when shopping so you can make a great deal on your next new car.
 No matter what timing you chose, make sure you're covered from an insurance perspective.
 It's strongly advised that you have an independent professional source the auto coverage you need.
-An independent agent is ready to help.
+An independent insurance agent is ready to help.